carblue/acos5/README.md

 Platforms supported: Those that the Rust compiler targets: [rustc platform-support](https://doc.rust-lang.org/nightly/rustc/platform-support.html "https://doc.rust-lang.org/nightly/rustc/platform-support.html").
 Platforms tested: Those that I use:
-Linux/Kubuntu 24.04 LTS (extensively tested, everything implemented works as expected), Windows 11 (sparsely tested and questionable: my opensc.dll doesn't show any dependency on OpenSSL; the driver seems to be blocking when it needs to access files opensc.conf or .profile files, thus anything related doesn't work currently: SM and everything that needs acos5_pkcs15.dll: e.g. main_RW_create_key_pair doesn't work; all the remaining read-only operations seem to work as expected.
+Linux/Kubuntu 24.04 LTS (extensively tested, everything implemented works as expected), Windows 11 (sparsely tested and questionable: my opensc.dll doesn't show any dependency on OpenSSL; the driver seems to be blocking when it needs to access files opensc.conf or .profile files, thus anything related doesn't work currently: Secure Messaging (SM) and everything that needs acos5_pkcs15.dll: e.g. main_RW_create_key_pair doesn't work; all the remaining read-only operations seem to work as expected.
 Seems to be a privileges/access right issue.
 Note that, for the time being, after all this annoying, time consuming hassle with Windows, I don't plan to let this build participate in the goodies that libtasn1 will allow i.a. for sanity-check).

 In the future, I'll test only Linux and the latest OpenSC version supported, which is 0.25.1 currently.
 It's advised to install that OpenSC version.
 Also, testing will be limited to 1 hardware version, which is CryptoMate64 currently.

 Release tags get added irregularly, mainly i.o. to refer to something from `acos5_gui` (as a minimum driver release requirement).
 In any case, master's HEAD has the best driver code for You.

-Motivation:
-For OS/platform-independent, serious use of a cryptographic hardware/token from software like Firefox, Thunderbird, ssh etc., a [PKCS#11](https://www.oasis-open.org/committees/tc_home.php?wg_abbrev=pkcs11 "https://www.oasis-open.org/committees/tc_home.php?wg_abbrev=pkcs11") implementing library is required.
-There is none known to me for ACOS5 that is open-source, nothing in this regard downloadable from ACS for free, instead, one has to pay a lot more for a proprietary ACS PKCS#11 library (bundled with some other software) than for a single hardware token.
-They even have a proprietary ACS PKCS#11 library for Linux, but don't advertise that, and probably it also needs to be paid.

-The only open-source software downloadable from ACS is [acsccid](https://github.com/acshk/acsccid "https://github.com/acshk/acsccid"), a PC/SC driver for Linux/Mac OS X. PC/SC or WinSCard (Windows) is just the basic layer on which a PKCS#11 implementing library can build upon.
-I never installed acsccid for production use of my CryptoMate64 and CryptoMate Nano, hence the debian/ubuntu-supplied [ccid](https://ccid.apdu.fr/ "https://ccid.apdu.fr/") seems to be sufficient (if it's new enough to list those cards as supported ones: [shouldwork](https://ccid.apdu.fr/ccid/shouldwork.html "https://ccid.apdu.fr/ccid/shouldwork.html")).
-So be careful what You get from ACS when it's called driver.
-Perhaps You get something that is behind the "File Upon Request" barrier.

-[OpenSC](https://github.com/OpenSC/OpenSC/wiki "https://github.com/OpenSC/OpenSC/wiki") supplies i.a. a PKCS#11 implementing open-source library (onepin-opensc-pkcs11.so/opensc-pkcs11.so) if it get's augmented by a hardware specific driver, which is missing currently for ACOS5 smart cards in OpenSC v0.25.1, and the one available in previous versions was rudimentary/incomplete; hence excluded for good reasons.

-With this repo's components 'acos5' and 'acos5_pkcs15' as plug-ins, OpenSC now supports some ACOS5 hardware as well.
-(Fortunately OpenSC allows such plug-ins as - in OpenSC lingo - external modules/shared libraries/DLL).
-External modules need some configuration once in opensc.conf, such that they get 'registered' and used by OpenSC software, explained below.

-For some reason (that I don't recall now) I didn't decide for [openCryptoki](https://www.ibm.com/docs/en/linux-on-systems?topic=stack-opencryptoki-overview "https://www.ibm.com/docs/en/linux-on-systems?topic=stack-opencryptoki-overview") (which also consists of an implementation of the PKCS #11 API), but it looks like it would have been an eligible alternative for me to implement ACOS5 hardware specific stuff for an open-source PKCS#11 library [github/opencryptoki](https://github.com/opencryptoki/opencryptoki "https://github.com/opencryptoki/opencryptoki").

 Prerequisite installations
 Mandatory: